jessesbyers/climate_pattern_generator/README.md

 # ClimatePatternGenerator

 The Climate Pattern Generator was designed to automatically generate patterns for knitting or crocheting climate data.

 Users input a zip code and a year, and the program scrapes the daily maximum temperature for that year, and converts that temperature to the corresponding color for representing that temperature in a fiber arts project.

-Users can also view a more detailed daily weaher summary for each day of the year after viewing the pattern.
+Users can also view a more detailed daily weather summary for each day of the year after viewing the pattern.

 See The Tempestry Project for examples and more details:
     https://www.tempestryproject.com

-Weather data is from the National Climatic Data Center, scraped via the Old Farmer's Almanac:
+Weather data derived from the National Climatic Data Center, scraped via the Old Farmer's Almanac:
     https://www.almanac.com/weather/history